- How do I...?

 This regenerated GAC will be returned to use in the beds at Sweeney, or new GAC will be installed when necessary.

-Total project costs, including engineering and construction, are estimated at $43 million.
+Total project costs, including engineering and construction, are $43 million.
 Those costs have been financed through the sale of revenue bonds.
 Paying off the bonds related to funding this project will result in an increase of about $5 on an average customer’s monthly bill.

 Will the new filters cost more to operate?